brietsparks/normalized-reducer/README.md

    More info at: [Selectors API](https://github.com/brietsparks/normalized-reducer#selectors-api)

 ## Top level API
-The top level API is a higher-order function that accepts a `schema` and an optional `namespaced` argument and returns a reducer, action creators, action types, selectors, and empty state.
+The top level default export is a higher-order function that accepts a `schema` and an optional `namespaced` argument and returns a reducer, action creators, action types, selectors, and empty state.
 ```
 makeNormalizedSlice<S>(schema: ModelSchema, namespaced?: Namespaced): {
     reducer: Reducer<S>,